 - At St Michael and All Angels we acknowledge that research informs us that children with Special Educational Needs / Disabilities are more likely to experience bullying than their peers.
-With this in mind, school operates a zerotolerance approach to bullying and staff are aware of the need for vigilance in relation to this. - The school's Anti-Bullying Policy is available from the here or from the school office. - Further details about how the school keeps children with SEND safe can be found in the Local Offer and SEND Information Report.
+With this in mind, school operates a zero-tolerance approach to bullying and staff are aware of the need for vigilance in relation to this. - The school's Anti-Bullying Policy is available from the school office and can be accessed here: